 Dr. Tanguay takes money from Purdue while teaching doctors when and how to “deprescribe” drugs like OxyNeo, which Purdue makes.
 Tanguay took educational speaker honoraria from suboxone producer Indivior, Canopy, Pfizer, Otsuka and also sat on Lundbeck and Indivior Advisory Boards.

-Alberta's government is moving forward on his recommendations.
+Despite his conflicts, Alberta's government is moving forward on his recommendations.
 In December 2019, Alberta invested $8 million in “wrap-around supports” for patients receiving opioid-agonist therapy (OAT), although associate health minister Jason Luan that there were “funding details still to be worked out” at the December press conference.

 According to his more recent 2019 CSAM disclosure, in which Tanguay indicates he “Secured unrestricted conference grants for my company RLT” to organize conferences including one called Marijuana Day, sponsored by Canopy and another called Trending in Psychiatry, sponsored by Otsuka, Pfizer, Purdue, Lundbeck, and others.